 Pumpkin, Yogurt + Prune Baby Food Puree

-A fun seasonal baby food puree that takes only 15 minutes to make and is packed with vitamin A, beta carotene, potassium, protein and iron just from the pumpkin.
+Pumpkin, Yogurt + Prunes – a fun seasonal baby food puree that takes only 15 minutes to make and is packed with flavor.
+Great for 6+ months – stage 2 baby food.

 Get the recipe